snaftaly/FinalProjectC/final_project/README.txt

 				 	  function decleration.

 	views - holds a c file for all the menus views, and different c files for the world builder, play game and error message views.
+The C files contain the VTE functions.
-			Additionally there is the views header file which contain all the viewstate data structs and the different VTE functions declarations.
+			Additionally there is are two views header files:
-	factories - There are two factories we use:
+			- the MenusAndErrViews header file - which contains the ViewState struct defintion, and the VTE functions declerations for the menus and error message GUIs.
+We put them in the same header file since they all use the same view structure, without extenstions.
+			- the PGandWBViews header file = which contains the ThreePartViewExt struct defintion, and the VTE functions declerations for the world builder and play game GUIs.
+We put them in the same header file since these two GUIs use the ThreePartViewExt struct. factories - There are two factories we use:
 				- the widgets factory - containing all the functions for creating the different widgets, including a general function for creating the basis of each widget.